- Pre-Transport: Confirm discharge date and medical needs (stretcher, oxygen).

 - Transport Day: Coordinate building access and have comfort items ready.

 As discharge day approaches, excitement mixes with a demanding preparation process.
 Transport planning, medication schedules and readying the home are key to a smooth transition [1][2].
-WHO reports that "an estimated 684,000 individuals die from falls globally" each year, with adults over 60 carrying the greatest fatal-fall burden [5]; CDC adds that "more than one out of four older people falls each year" [8] — making post-discharge home safety a transport-planning step, not a separate task.
-WHO further estimates "$42 billion USD annually" in global medication-error costs and names transitions of care as one of three priority action areas [9] — so medication reconciliation belongs inside the transport plan, not after it.
+World Health Organization (WHO) reports that "an estimated 684,000 individuals die from falls globally" each year, with adults over 60 carrying the greatest fatal-fall burden [5]; Centers for Disease Control and Prevention (CDC) adds that "more than one out of four older people falls each year" [8] — making post-discharge home safety a transport-planning step, not a separate task.
+World Health Organization (WHO) further estimates "$42 billion USD annually" in global medication-error costs and names transitions of care as one of three priority action areas [9] — so medication reconciliation belongs inside the transport plan, not after it.
 Turkish ambulance providers are licensed under the regulation listed in the Mevzuat database.
 [7]

 Hospital Discharge Transport Planning 2026